aksufatih/snn-medmnist/README.md

 https://github.com/aksufatih/snn-medmnist/assets/49019174/79731be0-fd87-43d6-9ab2-e86f17edc149

 The result of the experiment is shown in the table below with 7 different metrics.
 Moreover, the loss graph is also depicted to show the training process of the model.
 The model achieves a 85% accuracy which indicates that it is a fairly good model.
-It should be noted that because of the time constrains, we didn't fine tune the model in depth.
+It should be noted that because of the time constrains, we didn't tune the hyperparameters in depth.
 It might be possible to reach higher results  by using a more complex model and tuning the parameters precisely.

 |      Model     | Accuracy | Sensitivity | Specificity | Precision | Recall | F1 Score | GMean |
 |----------------|----------|-------------|-------------|-----------|--------|----------|-------|